-3.2 There should be full and clear disclosure of directors’ total emoluments and those of the chairman and highest-paid UK director, including pension contributions and stock options.
+3.2 There should be full and clear disclosure of directors’ total emoluments and those of the Chairman and highest-paid director, including pension allowances.
 Separate figures should be given for salary and performance-related elements and the basis on which performance is measured should be explained.

 3.3 Executive directors’ pay should be subject to the recommendations of a remuneration committee made up wholly or mainly of non-executive directors.

 4.1 It is the board’s duty to present a balanced and understandable assessment of the company’s position.

 4.2 The board should ensure that an objective and professional relationship is maintained with the auditors.